-You may have heard this from us before: Your government award is not free money and, in truth, it’s not your money.
-It is very much the government’s money and your federal funding agency has specific expectations about how their money will be handled—including an SBIR-compliant accounting system
+Your NIH Grant is not free money.
+The NIH has specific expectations about how their money will be handled—including maintaining an SBIR-compliant accounting system.

 When you get your award from the NIH you agree to the following: